Nigeriancoder/EduCare/README.md

 A learning disability (LD) is a disability that affects how an individual of average to above-average intelligence processed information (receives it, integrates it, and/or expresses it).
 The student with a learning disability may have language-based and/or perceptual problems that affect reading, spelling, written, language, or mathematics.

 # Solution
+We are building a machine and AI solution that will be deployed on Android and scale to using VR to make learning FUN for everyone that wants to learn.
+The solution ask few questions and will recommend which learning style best suit the recipient.

 # Impact
 1. Learning becomes fun